 On December 1, 2016, Ker & Downey travelers Judith, Adrian, Astrid, and Marc departed on Delta’s inaugural flight from Miami to Havana – a flight 55 years in the making.
-Below, Judith recounts their favorite people-to-people experiences in Cuba with Ker & Downey, which took place during Cuba’s mandated period of mourning for Fidel Castro, and describes why traveling to Cuba with Ker & Downey can truly make all the difference.
+Below, Judith recounts their favorite support for the Cuban people experiences in Cuba with Ker & Downey, which took place during Cuba’s mandated period of mourning for Fidel Castro, and describes why traveling to Cuba with Ker & Downey can truly make all the difference.

 On December 1, 2016, we were honored and excited to be on Delta’s inaugural flight from Miami to Havana.
 At our departure gate there were the American and Cuban flags, tables of Cuban food, the press, lots of cameras, and lots of happy people.
 When we pulled away from the gate (on time), and headed to our runway, the fire department sprayed the plane with water as a congratulatory symbol.
 (The pilot warned us in advance it was a good thing!)